Skip to content

 Priority

-Prevent the introduction of new, and the spread of existing, invasive non-native species, especially those identified as focus invasive non-native species.
+Prevent the introduction of new, and stop the spread of existing, invasive non-native species, especially those identified as focus invasive non-native species.

 The actions set out below are very high level.
-Please follow links in Find out more for detailed information on best practice, including links to the Devon Invasive Species Initiative webpages.
+Please follow links in Find out more below for detailed information on best practice, including links to the Devon Invasive Species Initiative webpages.

 Focus invasive species